-Because miRNAs are involved in CSC phenotype maintenance by connecting stemness and metastasis,8 an in vitro cultivation system that allows propagation of mammary epithelial TUBO cells in suspension as nonadherent mammospheres32 was used to assess the miR-135b level of expression in TUBO cell-derived nonadherent mammospheres and in differentiated mammary TUBO cells.
+Since miRNAs are involved in cancer stem cell phenotype maintenance by connecting stemness and metastasis,8 an in vitro cultivation system that allows propagation of mammary epithelial TUBO cells in suspension as non-adherent mammospheres,32 has been used to asses miR-135b level of expression in TUBO cell-derived non adherent mammospheres and in differentiated mammary TUBO cells.
+FACS analysis of some stem cell markers showed that the percentage of Sca-132, Thy1.145 and Nanog 46 positive cells significantly increased progressively from TUBO to P1 and P2 passages of mammospheres (Figure 4A).
+Level of miR-135b was significantly higher in P1 and